danielfett/draft-dpop/main.md

 Protected resources simultaneously supporting both the `DPoP` and `Bearer` schemes need to update how evaluation of bearer tokens is performed to prevent downgraded usage of a DPoP-bound access tokens.
-Specifically, such a protected resource MUST reject an access token received as a bearer token per [@!RFC6750], if that token is determined to be DPoP-bound.
+Specifically, such a protected resource MUST reject a DPoP-bound access token received as a bearer token per [@!RFC6750].

 Section 4.1 of [@!RFC7235] allows a protected resource to indicate support for multiple authentication schemes (i.e., `Bearer` and `DPoP`) with the